-She Worked One of the Real Cases Behind “True Detective.”
-She Says We Still Haven’t Learned Its Lessons.
+She worked one of the real cases behind "True Detective."
+She says we still haven't learned its lessons.

 MJ: A lack of oversight for prosecutors seems like a policy issue that’s relevant here.

 ML: Yes, that’s right.
 There are very few places that have any checks on prosecutors, other than that it’s an elected office.
-The theory is: We won’t reelect them if they’re no good.
+The theory is, we won’t reelect them if they’re no good.
 But who is checking up on the prosecutors?
 How do we even check on prosecutors?
 And how can we hold them up to any kinds of standards?
 Most states have no laws about anything like that.

 MJ: Even elections can be misaligned.
 At the time, success was measured by how many people a prosecutor puts in prison.
 The prosecutor on the West Memphis Three case needed to get a prosecution to stay in his job, right?

 ML: Absolutely.
 Your career path, generally, is from prosecutor to judge.
 If you want to end up being a judge, starting off as a prosecutor is a good way to do that.
 David Burnett, the judge in this case—that was his career path.
 John Fogleman, the prosecutor, had judicial ambitions.
-He ran for Supreme Court judge here.
-And lost—I think in large part because of the publicity about this trial.
+He ran for Supreme Court judge here and lost, I think in large part because of the publicity about this trial.

-But another insidious part of the judicial election is that once we adopted the language of tough-on-crime in the ’70s, then it was about who could be the toughest—it became like this the self-fulfilling race.
-“I’m tougher than you are so I need to be the judge; I’ve got more wins in my column; I have shown how tough I am.”
+But another insidious part of the judicial election is that once we adopted the language of tough-on-crime in the ’70s, then it was about who could be the toughest—it became like this self-fulfilling race.
+“I’m tougher than you are so I need to be the judge, I’ve got more wins in my column, I have shown how tough I am.”

 MJ: Your book is often brought up as an emblem of the satanism craze in the ’90s.
-Now, satanism is considered ridiculous to bring up in a trial; but judicial and prosecutorial misconduct isn’t so ridiculous.
+Now, satanism is considered ridiculous to bring up in a trial, but judicial and prosecutorial misconduct isn’t so ridiculous.

 ML: I leave it to other people to get into the minds of psychopaths and the people who do terrible things.
 As a reporter, I’m more interested in where the government becomes involved in furthering crimes.
-If you throw on a betrayal of trust by your elected officials, or the people you’re paying to do a job—your police, your judges, whoever—then it becomes exponentially worse.
+If you throw on a betrayal of trust by your elected officials or the people you’re paying to do a job—your police, your judges, whoever—then it becomes exponentially worse.